googleforgames/agones/sdks/README.md

 configurations.

 ### Shutdown()
-This tells Agon to shut down the currently running game server.
+This tells Agones to shut down the currently running game server.
 The GameServer state will be set `Shutdown` and the backing Pod will be deleted, if they have not shut themselves down already.

 ## Local Development
-_Note:_ There has yet to be a release of Agon, so if you want the local development tools, you will need to [build from source](build/README.md).
+_Note:_ There has yet to be a release of Agones, so if you want the local development tools, you will need to [build from source](build/README.md).

-If you do not wish to `make build` and build everything, the `make` target `build-agon-sdk-binary` will compile the necessary binaries for all supported operating systems (64 bit windows, linux and osx).
+If you do not wish to `make build` and build everything, the `make` target `build-agones-sdk-binary` will compile the necessary binaries for all supported operating systems (64 bit windows, linux and osx).

 You can find the binaries in the `bin` folder in [`cmd/sdk-server`](../cmd/sdk-server) once compilation is complete.

-When the game server is running on Agon, the SDK communicates over TCP to a small gRPC server that Agon coordinated to runs in a container in the same network namespace as it - usually referred to in Kubernetes terms as a "sidecar".
+When the game server is running on Agones, the SDK communicates over TCP to a small gRPC server that Agones coordinated to runs in a container in the same network namespace as it - usually referred to in Kubernetes terms as a "sidecar".

 Therefore, when developing locally, we also need a process for the SDK to connect to!

-To do this, we can run the same binary that runs inside Agon, but pass in a flag to run it in "local mode".
+To do this, we can run the same binary that runs inside Agones, but pass in a flag to run it in "local mode".
 Local mode means that the sidecar binary won't try and connect to anything, and will just send logs messages to stdout so that you can see exactly what the SDK in your game server is doing, and can